Laparoscopy: Gynecological diagnosis

 In gynecology, diagnostic laparoscopy may be used to inspect the outside of the uterus, ovaries, and fallopian tubes, as, for example, in the diagnosis of female infertility.
 Usually, one incision is placed near the navel and a second near the pubic hairline.
 A special type of laparoscope called a fertiloscope, which is modified for transvaginal application, can be used.
 A dye test may be performed to detect any blockage in the reproductive tract, wherein a dark blue dye is passed up through the cervix and is followed with the laparoscope through its passage out into the fallopian tubes to the ovaries.

+Laparoscopy is considered the “golden standard” for the diagnosis of endometriosis, although there have been recent developments in the use of imaging, primarily ultrasound, in the diagnostic process.
+When endometriosis is confirmed during diagnostic laparoscopy, the surgery will then also often involve treatment through the removal of endometrial tissue.
+Samples are sometimes collected for biopsy.